A local's guide to the best things to do in Montreal [May 2025]

 Climb and explore Montreal’s namesake, Mont-Royal

-Photograph: Eva Blue - Tourisme Montréal
+Photograph: @jfsavaria - Tourisme Montréal

 Montreal’s namesake of Mount Royal is so much more than a scenic backdrop.
 It’s the city’s backyard, workout spot, and unofficial gathering place.

-Dine on the latest and greatest
+Drink and dine with the latest and greatest

 Explore the city’s upsurge in cowboy core